YaoAnbang/YaoAnbang.github.io/_pages/about.md

 ---
 **<font color="Crimson">News：</font>**

 + November 19th, 2022.
-Our work Grid Convolution is accepted to AAAI 2023.
+Our work Grid Convolution is accepted to AAAI 2023 as an oral paper.
 + October 13th, 2022.
 I am awarded as an Outstanding Reviewer from NeurIPS 2022.
 + June 1st, 2022.
 The journal version of our work OANet is published by TPAMI.
 + January 21st, 2022.
 Our work Omni-Dimensional Dynamic Convolution is accepted to ICLR 2022 as a Spotlight paper.